-Women 100% have the right to do with their bodies as they please, and there is a strong argument for porn that is ethical, female friendly and or feminist.
+Women 100% have the right to do with their bodies as they please, and I support the strong argument for porn that is ethical, female friendly and or feminist.

-Unfortunately, this is not the type that within 60 seconds of searching online, the average person stumbles across.
+Unfortunately, this is not the type that within 60 seconds of searching online, the average person, including kids and teens, stumble across.
 Mostly, it is amateur and hard core.

-When I read the Gottman post, I had just watched these 3 eye opening documentaries on Netflix.
+When I read the Gottman post, I had just watched the 3 eye opening documentaries on Netflix listed below.

-As a woman, a wife, a mother (to a boy and a girl), and a psychotherapist – having watched these series – I have no doubts whatsoever that hardcore porn is harming.
-When we view that which is so easily available online, when we don’t know how much choice the participants have, or whether they have suffered with a trauma background or not – we are potentially participating in a harmful, oppressive and unethical industry.
+As a woman, a wife, a mother (to a boy and a girl), and a psychotherapist – having watched these series – I have no doubts whatsoever that hardcore porn is harmful.
+When we view that which is so easily available online, when we don’t know whether the participants have choice, or whether they have suffered with a trauma background or not – we are potentially participating in a harmful, oppressive and unethical industry.

 I personally found watching these series incredibly painful as they touch on those in the porn industry suffering with early childhood trauma, depression, exploitation, chronic low self-worth, narcissistic wounding and fame seeking, addiction to numb out the pain, participating as a means of financing addiction, objectification and not being treated like a human being, sex trafficking, sexual assault and emotional, mental, physical, sexual and spiritual abuse and trauma.